First Class Peripherals: History

 By the end of 1985, First Class had relocated to Carson City, Nevada, to be closer to Xebec's primary manufacturing plant.
 In 1987, it began to branch out from just HDD subsystems to various computer peripherals, starting with tape drives for Apple's Macintosh family of computers.
 Its parent company Xebec was by this point in dire financial straits after its previously lucrative disk controller business began to crumble after it lost IBM as a customer.
 In October 1988, Xebec signed a deal with Migent Software of Incline Village, Nevada, to remarket the latter's Pocket Modem as the First Class Travel Modem.
 This was part of a debt repayment deal; per a Nevada judgement, Migent owed $163,000 to Xebec, whom Migent hired as a contract manufacturer for the company's modems.

 Employment at First Class hovered at 40 in mid-1989.
 In July 1989, Xebec folded after filing Chapter 7 bankruptcy and having its assets liquidated.
 First Class Peripherals was spun off into a separate company, which continued to operate.
 Toreson, the ex-principle of Xebec, was named First Class' chairman, relocating the company to Santa Clara, California.
 Over the summer of 1989, Toreson secured funding and technical assistance from Voxson of Italy and Normerel of France to pivot from computer peripherals to complete computer systems.
 It was rebranded First Class Systems and focused exclusively on marketing clones of IBM's PS/2 family of personal computers, which used the proprietary Micro Channel architecture.
 Such clones were rare, especially by an American company.
 In November 1989, First Class Systems made their market debut with the F20DX and the F16/SX, workalikes of the PS/2 Model 70 and the PS/2 Model 55 SX respectively.
 First Class catered largely to pre-existing customers of PS/2s and achieved modest sales by February 1990.
 In April 1990, it introduced the 325i, another workalike of the PS/2 Model 70 increasing the clock speed from 20 MHz to 25 MHz.

-Despite First Class' insistence that the slow adoption rate of MCA was "like front-engine cars ...
-Nobody wanted one until industry leaders started producing them" and that systems based on MCA would eventually "prov[e] their worth", the company dissolved in November 1990 when it was suspended from the Franchise Tax Board of California.
+Responding to the slow adoption rate of MCA in the broader PC market, First Class' insisted in 1990 that MCA was "like front-engine cars ...
+Nobody wanted one until industry leaders started producing them" and that systems based on MCA would eventually "prov[e] their worth".
+In spite of their plans to expand, First Class dissolved in November 1990 when it was suspended from the Franchise Tax Board of California.